lwxbkr/homepage/content/home/home.md

 +++

 <br>
-The Causality in Cognition Lab at Stanford University studies the role of causality in our understanding of the world, and of each other.
+The lab of Fault Dynamics and Architecture at China University of Petroleum Beijing carries out the faulting experiments and 3D fault-architecture characterizations for the understanding of hydrocarbon plays and earthquakes.